miladghaznavi/crdts/README.md

 # Conflict Free Replicated Data Types

-This repository implements and tests several conflict free replicated data types (CRDTs).
+This repository implements and tests several state-based conflict free replicated data types (CRDTs).
-Specifically, it focuses on state-based CRDTs.

 The repository contains three directories:
 - `core` including basic data types that are used in implementing CRDTs,